 See, the key to the right prescription is a proper diagnosis.
 You want him to really figure out what’s wrong before they start pumping drugs in you or cutting you open.

 And the same is true spiritually.
-So I want to take you this morning on just a little stop to the “simplify your life” doctor.
-And in order to do a little diagnosis, I’m going to ask like a doctor does, right?
-When you walk in he goes, well, how long you been having this?
+So I want to take you this morning to just a little stop to the “simplify your life” doctor.
+And in order to do a little diagnosis, I’m going to ask, like a doctor does, right?
+When you walk in, he goes, “Well, how long you been having this?
 Is there any of this in your family?
 Tell me about your diet.
 Tell me about your exercise.
-Do you have any stress in your life?
+Do you have any stress in your life?”
 And then you laugh.

 But they ask a lot of questions.
 That’s how they do a diagnosis.
-And so the question I want to ask you is, what do you want to be known for?
+And so, the question I want to ask you is, is what do you want to be known for?
 That’s the first question because there’s something behind the bigger, better, faster, more.
 Bigger, better, faster, more.

 See, what I’m going to say with my lips and what I intellectually want to be known for is one list.
 And then, your schedule and my schedule and your words and where your time and energy and money goes is a separate list.

-One word where, if you’re a parent, your kids would say, this describes my dad or my mom.
-Or if you’re married, your spouse would say, this is the one word that epitomizes what, when I think of my mate, it’s this.
-Or one word that epitomizes what my closest friends think of me, what would it be?
+One word where, if you’re a parent, your kids would say, “This describes my dad or my mom.”
+Or if you’re married, your spouse would say, “This is what, the one word that epitomizes what, when I think of my mate, it’s this.”
+Or one word that really epitomizes what my closest friends think of me, what would it be?

 Got it?
 I’m going to suggest that there might be a lot of good solutions, but there is one word that, no matter what word you came up with, if it’s not this word, that your word is a distant second.

-I mean, those desires are fine, if you could fulfill all those desires.
-But if you didn’t fulfill this one word, according to God, all of those are not like a close second, they’re like, such a distant, distant, distant second.
+Those desires are fine, but you can do – if you could fulfill all those desires, but if you didn’t fulfill this one word, according to God, all of those are not like a close second, they’re like, such a distant, distant, distant second.
 If this one word does not describe my life and your life, we will find ourselves missing what matters most.
 And I’m convinced, the only way to simplify your life, is to get clear on what really matters.

-The Apostle Paul would write one very, over-arching principle.
+The apostle Paul would write one very, over-arching principle.
 And he’s going to tell us that anything minus love is nothing.
-So, if you, anything minus love is zero, or nothing, and if you had everything, everything you could fulfill, everything you could write down, everything you could dream of, minus love, it’s nothing.
+Anything.
+Any success; anything powerful.
+And then he’s going to tell us, put another way, that everything minus love is nothing.

 And then later, Paul gets a letter and they have a number of questions.
-They have questions about marriage and questions about singleness and questions about divorce and questions about lawsuits and questions about the Lord’s Supper and questions about all kind of things.
-The gifts of the Spirit and spiritual maturity.
+They have questions about marriage and questions about singleness and questions about divorce and questions about lawsuits and questions about the Lord’s Supper and questions about all kinds of things – the gifts of the Spirit and spiritual maturity.

 But if you study all through those chapters very carefully what you understand is, the major overarching issue of chapter 12, 13, and 14 isn’t gifts.
 It’s spiritual maturity.
 Or, what’s it mean to be spiritual?

-Because, the Corinthians believed that what made you spiritual was, the gift of tongues.
-Speaking a language that they hadn’t learned.
-And they felt like really spiritual people had this gift.
+Because, the Corinthians believed that what made you spiritual was, they were really into the gift of tongues – speaking a language that they hadn’t learned – and they felt like really spiritual people had this gift.

-Paul will argue in chapter 12 that it may be a very important gift, but the most spiritual gift is prophecy, because it benefits other people and it reveals God’s truth.
+Paul will argue in chapter 12 that that may be a very important gift, but the most spiritual gift is prophecy, because it benefits other people and it reveals God’s truth.

 And look at chapter 12, look at the very end, look at verse 31.
-He talks about all the gifts and their role in spiritual maturity.
-And then he says, now let me show you a more excellent way.
+He says, “Now,” he makes this, talked about all the gifts and their role in spiritual maturity.
+And then he says, “Now let me show you a more excellent way.”

 And what you possess in terms of position and privilege and what you possess in terms of the esteem of other people and what you possess in terms of reputation and how old are you and how quickly are moving up?
 And what you possess in terms of your little kids and can they hit the ball or run faster or farther than other little kids?

-What about this providing?
-And so you want to provide for your kids this, and provide yourself this, and provide that, until you can accumulate and… Now, listen very carefully.
+And so you want to provide for your kids this, and provide for yourself this, and provide that, until you can accumulate and… Now, listen very carefully.
 Every time you buy into a lie, and the biggest ones are so subtle, they’re coated with such significant amounts of truth, that you feel like you’re between the rock and the hard place and you can never get out.